 A: Yes, the Hudson is safe and clean.
 Water quality testing is done regularly.
-No vaccines, no shots, no panic attacks necessary.
-Calm down.
-The race has sports psychologists at the start for the faint of heart.
 It is a tidal river so you swim with the current.
 It’s also salt water, so we don’t recommend you drink it.

 Q: What is the expected water temperature in the Hudson River?

 A: Approximately in the high 60s (degrees Fahrenheit).
 Per our race rules, wetsuits are permitted below 78 degrees Fahrenheit and will be required when the water temp is below 60.6 degrees Fahrenheit.

 A: You may wear your wetsuit when the water temperature is 78 degrees F or below.
 Temperatures 78.1 degrees F or higher, wetsuits are not permitted.